Counselling and EFT with me

 Inner Balance Favicon

-Please take a look at my ‘thinking about starting counselling?’ page.
-If you would like to know more or to get in touch.
+Please take a look at my ‘get started' If you would like to know more or to get in touch.

 © Inner Balance Psychotherapeutic Counselling and Therapeutic Services